allenrobel/ndfc-evpn/docs/NDFC/install_nexus_dashboard_images.md

 ## Nexus Dashboard Initial configuration

-When ND has started, click the Open button.
-This will open a terminal where you will enter the management network information.
+When ND has started, click the Open button (see previous image).
+This will open a terminal (shown in the image below) where you will enter the management network information.

 It will take some time for ND to boot so be patient.
 You'll see a blinking cursor on a blank screen initially.